RBI takes steps to ease liquidity, to buy Rs 8,000 cr bonds

 With regard to SLR requirement, RBI said it has now been decided to relax this requirement by allowing banks to retain SLR holdings in Held To Maturity (HTM) bonds category at 24.5 per cent until further instructions.

 "Banks have the option of valuing these securities for the purpose of such transfer as at the close of business of July 15, 2013," it said.

 "It is important to address the risks to macroeconomic stability from external sector imbalances.
 At the same time, it is also important to ensure that the liquidity tightening does not harden longer term yields sharply and adversely impact the flow of credit to the productive sectors of the economy," it said.

-Earlier in the day rupee plunged to sub-64 level for the recovering to end the day at 63.25 against dollar.
+Earlier in the day, rupee plunged to sub-64 level before recovering to end the day at 63.25 against dollar.